mognog/pppoe-diagnostic/README.md

 ### Credential Management
 - The tool first tries to use saved credentials from your Windows PPPoE connection
+- When using saved credentials, the tool will display the username being used (password is never shown)
 - If saved credentials fail or don't exist, you can provide them manually using the `-UserName` and `-Password` parameters
+- The health summary will show which credential method is being used:
+  - `"OK (Using saved credentials for: user@isp.com)"` - Found and using saved credentials
+  - `"OK (Supplied at runtime)"` - Using credentials provided as parameters
+  - `"WARN (Using saved credentials - username not retrievable)"` - Using saved credentials but couldn't retrieve username
 - Common authentication errors:
   - **691**: Bad username or password
   - **692**: Hardware failure in modem or network adapter